 If early intervention works as intended, the participant will rely less on the scheme in the future.
 In some cases, they may no longer need NDIS support at all.
 That’s the goal: help early, build capacity, and reduce costs and dependency over the long term.

-In short, the NDIS wants to see real results—measurable, meaningful outcomes that show the person is better off because they got support early.
+In short, the NDIS aims to see real results—measurable, meaningful outcomes that demonstrate the person is better off because they received support early.
 That’s why tracking progress and showing impact is just as important as delivering the service itself.

 What supports are typically funded as early intervention?

-For children, supports might focus on helping them take part in everyday activities and reach key developmental milestones.
-For adults, they may aim to improve function, delay deterioration, or strengthen informal supports like family and carers.
+For children, support may focus on helping them participate in everyday activities and achieve key developmental milestones.
+For adults, the goal may be to improve function, delay deterioration, or strengthen informal supports, such as family and caregivers.

 Manage your clients at scale with Helcim

-Delivering early intervention supports is important work, but juggling care plans, rosters, and invoicing shouldn’t slow you down.
+Delivering early intervention support is essential work, but juggling care plans, rosters, and invoicing shouldn’t slow you down.
 That’s where Pnyx Care Management software comes in.

-Our platform is built for NDIS providers, making it easy to manage client care, stay compliant, and scale your operations with confidence.
+Our platform is designed for NDIS providers, enabling them to easily manage client care, stay compliant, and scale their operations with confidence.
 With Pnyx, you can:

 - Create and track goals, progress, and care plans in one place